raphaelquast/EOmaps/docs/api.rst

     m.plot_specs.< property > = ...
     m.classify_specs.< property > = ...

-The CRS usable for plotting as well as available classifiers that can be used to classify the data are accessible via `Maps.CRS` and `Maps.CLASSIFIERS`:
+The available classifiers that can be used to classify the data are accessible via `Maps.CLASSIFIERS`:

 .. code-block:: python

     m = Maps()
     m.set_classify_specs(Maps.CLASSFIERS.Quantiles, k=5)
-    m.plot_specs.crs = Maps.CRS.Orthographic(central_latitude=45)

 🗺 Plot the map and save it
 ...........................